-The following questions relate to the example of the monitoring Record of Birke on the previous page.
-The child monitored is 2 years old.
+The following questions relate to the example of the monitoring Record of Birke on the previous

 1. What were the child's temperature, respiratory rate, and pulse rate at 6 pm on Day 2?

+0C beats/minute breaths/minute

-C beats/minute breaths/minute 2.
-What is the trend for the child's temperature over Days 1 through 3?
-(Tick one answer.) a.
-There are sharp increases in temperature.b.
-The temperature rises slowly and steadily.c.
-The temperature stays below normal.
-3. Has there been any significant change in the child's pulse rate?
-If so, when?
-4. Has there been any significant change in the child's respiratory rate?
-If so, when?
-5. On Day 4 at 12 am the nurse finds that the child has axillary temperature of 37.5 $^{0}$ C, a pulse rate of 100 beats per minute, and a respiratory rate of 45 breaths per minute (confirmed after 30 minutes).
-Enter this information on the Monitoring Record.
-6. Is there a danger sign(s)?
+2. What is the trend for the child's temperature over Days 1 through 3?
+(Tick one answer.)

+- a.
+There are sharp increases in temperature. - b.
+The temperature rises slowly and steadily. - c.
+The temperature stays below normal. - 3.
+Has there been any significant change in the child's pulse rate?
+If so, when? - 4.
+Has there been any significant change in the child's respiratory rate?
+If so, when? - 5.
+On Day 4 at 12 am the nurse finds that the child has axillary temperature of 37.5 ^oC, a pulse rate of 100 beats per minute, and a respiratory rate of 45 breaths per minute (confirmed after 30 minutes).
+Enter this information on the Monitoring Record. - 6.
+Is there a danger sign(s)?
 If so, what is the danger sign(s)?
 Should the nurse call a physician?